ankane/ahoy/README.md

 ## Explore the Data

 [Blazer](https://github.com/ankane/blazer) is a great tool for exploring your data.
+Check out the [example queries](docs/Example-Queries.md).

 With ActiveRecord, you can do: